All Episodes

 I respect the hell out of his talent.

-I mean, he's amazingly gifted athlete.
+I mean, he's an amazingly gifted athlete.

 Love his talent, absolutely.

-all of our drilling, offshore drilling deals, and and then went ahead and approved the uh Putin pipeline to be finished, to which he has greatly weakened the European continent and our own sovereignty as well.
+all of our drilling, offshore drilling deals, and then went ahead and approved the Putin pipeline to be finished, to which he has greatly weakened the European continent and our own sovereignty as well.

 You know, it just is embarrassing.